Sub Process

 Settings

-Configuration Panel Settings
+Properties Panel Settings

-Edit the Element Name
+Edit the Object Name

 2. Ensure that the Configuration panel displays.
 If not, show it.
 The Name setting displays.
 This is a required setting.

-The Sub Process element calls a Sub Process when it triggers.
+The Sub Process object calls a Sub Process when it triggers.
 The Sub Process is referred to as a "child" Process, while the calling Process is referred to as the "parent" Process.
 The child Sub Process must in the same ProcessMaker instance as the parent Process and not archived.

 The child Sub Process has its own Request.
 The Request for the parent Process waits until the child Sub Process's Request completes before its workflow continues.
-When the child Sub Process's Request completes, the parent Process's Request continues from the Sub Process element.
+When the child Sub Process's Request completes, the parent Process's Request continues from the Sub Process object.

 3. Expand the Configuration panel if it is not presently expanded, and then locate the Process setting.